 The side effects of chemotherapy depend on the individual and the type of chemotherapy and dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.

 It is also important to let your child's doctor know if your child is taking any other prescription or over-the-counter medications or supplements.
-Herbs, supplements, and other drugs can interact with cancer medications.
+Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.